 Getting a Visa

-Everyone traveling to Bhutan requires to obtain a visa in advance, except for passport holders from India, Bangladesh and the Maldives.
-Passport holders from these three countries can obtain a free Entry Permit on arrival, upon producing their passport with a minimum six months validity.
+Everyone traveling to Bhutan is required to obtain a visa in advance, except for passport holders from India, Bangladesh and the Maldives.
+Passport holders from these three countries are classified as "regional tourists" and can obtain a free Entry Permit on arrival, upon producing their passport with a minimum six months validity.
 Indian nationals can also use their Voters Identity Card.
+Citizens of these countries must still pay a Sustainable Development Fee of $17 per day.
+An exemption applies for those tourists visiting 11 specific districts in eastern Bhutan, from Trongsa to Trashigang.
+The Bhutanese government is aiming to increase tourism in this region.

-The only international airport in Bhutan is located at Paro.
-Currently, two airlines operate flights to Bhutan: Drukair and Bhutan Airlines.
+The only international airport in Bhutan is located at Paro, about an hour drive from Thimphu.
+Currently, two national airlines operate flights to Bhutan: Drukair and Bhutan Airlines.
 Departure points include Bangkok (Thailand), Kathmandu (Nepal), New Delhi and Kolkata (India), Dhaka (Bangladesh), Yangoon (Myanmar), and Singapore.

 It's also possible to travel to Bhutan from India overland by road.
-The main border crossing is Jaigon-Phuentsholing.
+The main border crossing is Jaigaon-Phuentsholing.
 There are two others, at Gelephu and Samdrup Jongkhar.

 The minimum price of tours (called a "Minimum Daily Package") to Bhutan is set by the government, to control tourism and protect the environment, and can't be negotiated.
 The price includes all accommodations, meals, transportation, guides and porters, and cultural programs.
 Part of it also goes towards free education, free healthcare, and poverty alleviation in Bhutan.